J-1 Visa Materials Engineer Jobs

 Target host employers with active research programs

-National laboratories, R&D divisions at manufacturers, and university materials science departments routinely host J-1 Trainees and Research Scholars.
+National laboratories, R&D divisions at manufacturers, and university materials science departments routinely host J-1 visa Trainees and Research Scholars.
 Look for employers publishing peer-reviewed materials research, since that signals an existing infrastructure for hosting exchange visitors.

 Search verified roles using Migrate Mate